marwan-at-work/awesome-lebanon/README.md

 A list of Lebanese non-profits that can help get aid to affected families from the recent disaster.

-Please note that in this time of economic turmoil in Lebanon, direct money transfer is not as you might have it in your country of residence.
+### Please note that in this time of economic turmoil in Lebanon, direct money transfer is not as easy as you might have it in your country of residence.
+Also Lebanese non-profits may not have the capability to keep their websites up to date with donation capabilities.

-Therefore, I encourage you to get in direct contact with the non-profit you feel most comfortable with and see how you can help whether it's by sending money, care packages, or any way they might suggest and you feel okay doing.
+**Therefore**, I encourage you to get in direct contact with the non-profit you feel most comfortable with and see how you can help whether it's by sending money, care packages, or any way they might suggest and you feel okay doing.

 **DISCLAIMER**: I do not endorse nor can I guarantee the legitimacy of these organizations.